 Photopolymer Plate Specifications:

-• KM152—steel-backed at .060" thickness—specifically recommended for use on job platen presses, such as a C&P or Kluge, where roller height issues may be of concern.
-Common configuration for a Patmag base or Bunting Magnetic Cerface Flat Base ground to .858".
+KM152GR—steel-backed at .060" thickness—specifically recommended for use on job platen presses, such as a C&P or Kluge, and smaller platens, where roller height issues may be of concern.
+The normal configuration for a Patmag base or fitted to a Bunting Magnetic Cerface Flat Base ground to .858".

-Plates are furnished with unaligned edges cut approximately 1/4 of an inch around imaging (crop marks are trimmed tight).
-If more or less edge border is required client should request this with order.
+Maximum plate size (including required margins, crop marks, or other registration devices) is 16-1/2 by 23-3/8 inches (A2).
+Plates were furnished with unaligned edges cut approximately 1/4 to 3/8 of an inch (+/-) margin around imaging (if more or less edge border is required client should request this with order and provide adequate room on e-file).

 Imaging and Film Negatives:

-Imaging furnished for plate processing must be in the form of high-quality imagesetter generated film negatives with discernible emulsion side, a minimum resolution of 2400 dpi, and made as RREUs (emulsion side up/right reading).
-Choose Press Quality PDF when submitting electronic files to your film processor.
-When sending film negatives ensure they are packed well and that there are no kinks or chemical residue on the film.
+B/W line art furnished for platemaking must be in the form of high-quality imagesetter generated silver-based film negatives with discernible emulsion side, a resolution of 2400 dpi (highly recommended), and made as RREUs (right reading/emulsion side up).
+Select EPS or Press Quality PDF when submitting e-files to your film processor.
+For difficult imaging requiring dot patterns, such as photographs or tonal backgrounds, please inquire.

-If client requires multiple plates cut from negatives, imaging must be separated by a minimum of one inch and aligned for linear cuttings in either direction.
-Leave at least half an inch margin at outside edges of the film negative.
-Cutting schematic must be emailed to us via PDF or enclosed with film negative.
-Improperly prepared output is subject to additional processing charges or refusal.
+If the client requires multiple plates cut from negatives, imaging should be separated by a minimum of 3/4 of an inch and aligned for linear cuttings in either direction.
+Cutting schematic should be emailed via PDF or enclosed with a film negative.
+In all cases, to avoid problems please leave at least half an inch margin at outside edges of the film negative.

-Negatives and all other materials are returned to client.
-Negatives are trimmed to facilitate plate processing.
+Negatives and all other materials are returned to the client with plates.
+Negatives are trimmed to facilitate platemaking.

 Printing digital type on the hand-operated flatbed cylinder press could not come out at a more appropriate time. . . .
 With his years of experience in type, printing and fine press publishing, Mr Lange brings both respect and credibility to the subject of digital type and fine press printing. —Wilber H. Schilling, Parenthesis: The Journal of the Fine Press Book Association